by Bruce Dunlavy

 Image credit: calvinayre.com

 This is one of the dangerous features of legalized gambling.
 It creates a competitive atmosphere in which States – although not necessarily desiring lotteries, casinos, or other forms of betting – feel pressured to vie with neighboring States that already have them.
-The thought of people crossing the border to leave their lost money in the next State and then bringing their gambling-caused social problems back home is too much for governments to withstand.
+The thought of people crossing the border to lose their money in the next State and then bringing their gambling-caused social problems back home is too much for governments to withstand.
 The clamor for casinos at home eventually wins out.

 In most cases, the States have tried to put a gloss of respectability on gambling.
 The first State lotteries were usually justified by promising that the profits would go to a worthy cause, usually education.
 In my State, Ohio, and many others, that has turned out to be a disaster for public education.
 The amount of money produced by lottery profits is a tiny portion of the cost of education, and almost all that is produced is offset by cutting a similar amount of education funding from other sources in the State budget.
 Through a combination of a misleading sales pitch and a bookkeeping trick, citizens came to believe that the lottery took care of school funding.
 Thus many voters became convinced that passing local school taxes levies was unnecessary because the lottery proceeds took care of most of the cost of public education.